Great Fire of Key West: Compounding factors

 There were several compounding factors that caused the fire to burn for so long and destroy so much of the city.

 Since 1875, the city had a serious fire department, organized first by A. H. Dorsett.
 However, at the time of the fire, the city's only steam fire engine had been sent to New York for repair.
 Firefighters were only able to use less effective measures like hand pumpers.

 Secondly, on the night when the fire occurred, strong winds were blowing, which caused the fire to start up again even where it appeared to have been put out.

 Arson speculation

 There is speculation that the fire was started on purpose by arsonists sent by the Spanish empire attempting to undermine Key West citizens' support for Cuban independence.
 This stems from three key details of the fire.
 The fire was started immediately next to the San Carlos Institute, which was the heart of Cuban culture in Key West.
-The economic prosperity that Cuban emigrants found in Key West was the source of direct financial contributions to the Cuban revolution.
+The increased pay that Cuban emigrants found in Key West was a source of direct financial contributions to the Cuban revolution.
 Secondly, the morning after the fire, there was a Spanish ram waiting to take on any unemployed Cuban cigar workers who wanted to return to Cuba.
 400 workers returned at that time.
 Thirdly, Havana newspapers reportedly ran an article describing the great fire the day before it actually took place.